 Swap your cup of java to spread hope and help to children with Type 1 Diabetes in Ethiopia

-If you could trade your daily cup of coffee to help make a child’s life better, would you?
+If you could trade your daily cup of coffee to save lives and livelihoods, would you?

 Give to the Kaffa Exchange

 The Kaffa Exchange is 501(c)(3) approved – 501(c)3 number 85-308-3905